IsraPerez98/IsraPerez98/README.md

 # 👋 Hi, I'm Israel!

-I'm a future Civil Engineer in Computer Science and currently living in Chile.
-I am 24 years old and am currently studying Computer Science Engineering at [UTEM](https://www.utem.cl/).
+I'm a Computer Science Engineer currently living in Chile.
+I am 24 years old and recently graduated from Civil Engineering in Computer Science with a specialization in Computer Science at [UTEM](https://fing.utem.cl/carreras-ingreso-paes/ingenieria-civil-en-computacion-mencion-informatica/).
 I am a Linux user and an enthusiast of open-source software (OSS).

 ## 💻 Skills: